petehilljnr/clean-ramm-data/README.md

 ### To Do:
 1. Wrap the arguments in into <strong> getopt </strong>
 2. Process entire directories instead of single files
-3. Re-order fields based on field names from a configuration file
+3. Re-order fields based on field names from a configuration file (to ensure consistent importing into a database)